zhantongz/docs/docs/websites/caddy/caddy-web-server-on-ubuntu-14-04-lts.md

 {: .note}
 >
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

+## Installing Caddy
+Caddy is not available from the official repository, so you need to download it from its official website at https://caddyserver.com/download.